ricardodpcosta/CFDLab/README.md

 ## Acknowledgement

+If you have used any test case or supplied material from this repository — in its original or modified form — in your research, please acknowledge the original work referenced in the case description when publishing your results.
+Your acknowledgement not only gives credit to the authors but also motivates us to continue improving and expanding this resource.

-We thank all contributors and users who help improve and expand CFD-TestSuite.
-Your feedback and participation are essential to making this a valuable resource for the CFD community.
+Lastly, we thank all contributors and users who helped improve and expand CFD-TestSuite.
+Your feedback, suggestions, and participation are essential in making it a valuable resource for the CFD community.